Thank you for joining the NWGolfGuys Players Club!

 The maximum time is defined by the time listed on your scorecard and relates to the official time.
 The maximum time includes time spent searching for lost balls, rulings and poor play.
 Each group is expected to play efficient golf in order to “bank time” throughout the round.
 The maximum time may be adjusted by the Committee.

-If a group completes a checkpoint hole and is out of position, the following penalties may be applied to the hole where the breach occurred.
+If a group is notified http://findviagra.com/viagra-invented-accident-became-popular-drug/ they are out of position and does not improve their positioon in a timely manner, penalties may be applied to the hole where the second breach occurred.
 Penalties may be applied without warning.

 1) Appeals will only be handled in the scoring area at the completion of the stipulated round.
 Discussion of missed checkpoints during the round will only cause further delay of the group.